Yunus Qanuni: Political career

 Elections for a permanent government were scheduled for 2004.
 When Qānuni's ally Mohammed Fahim was passed over as vice-presidential running mate of Karzai, Qānuni entered the race for the presidency himself.
 On October 5, 2004, Qānuni's campaign supporter, Abdul Aziz, was assassinated while in Shindand, Afghanistan.

 In the election, held October 9, 2004, he placed second to Karzai.
 On December 23, 2004, the newly inaugurated Karzai announced his administration, and both Qānuni and Fahim were dropped from their Ministerial posts.

 Qānuni was elected in the 2005 Afghan Parliamentary elections, placing second in the Kabul province.
 Since the presidential election he has generally been seen as the spokesman of the formerly powerful Tajik ethnic group, which dominated the Northern Alliance and the Transitional Afghan Administration, but was largely sidelined after the 2004 presidential election.
 As well as his own party, Qānuni has formed an alliance of several parties called the Jabahai Tafahim Millie.

 On December 21, Qānuni was chosen to lead the 249-seat lower house of parliament with 122 votes against 117 for his closest challenger, Abdul Rasul Sayyaf.

+Following the death of Marshal Fahim in March 2014, Qanuni briefly became Vice-President of Afghanistan until the Presidential election was concluded in September 2014.